Running the test

 To do that, navigate to the link you created using the pre-configured Mozilla Firefox browser.

 The result of the request execution is shown below:

-It is observable from the console output that the FAST proxy has recorded a baseline request:
+It is observable from the console output that the FAST node has recorded a baseline request:

 You can observe some baseline requests being saved to the Wallarm cloud:

 This document suggests that only one request be executed for demonstration purposes.
 Given that there are no additional requests to the target application, stop the baseline recording process by selecting the Stop recording option from the “Actions” drop-down menu.

 A security test set was generated quite fast for the test run you created.
 However, the process could take a significant amount of time, depending on the number of baseline requests, the test policy in use, and the responsiveness of the target application.
 You could pause or stop the testing process by selecting an appropriate option from the “Actions” drop-down menu.

 The test run stops automatically when the testing process is finished, given that no baseline recording is in progress.
 Some brief information about the detected vulnerabilities will be displayed in the “Result” column.
 FAST should find some XSS vulnerabilities for the executed HTTPS request: